ChristophP/funpro-book/ch3.md

 ```

 You can create a Task with `Task.of`.
 It takes a function as the first argument
-and a list of parameters as the second one.
-The function can return a promise or
+and a list of parameters with which the function will be called as the second one.
-any normal value.
+The function can return a promise or any normal value.

 ```js
 Task.of(fetch, ['/some/url']);